Ruler90/tooltips-clip-path/README.md

 # Clip-path Tooltips

-In my opinion these tooltips look good in their actual size.

-1. If you need to resize them (e.g. enlarge them) you probably will need to change their absolute position and clip-path property.
+1. If you need to resize tooltips (e.g. enlarge them) you probably will need to change their absolute position and clip-path property.
 Clip-path is responsible for arrows and border-radius.

 2. If you don't need border-radius, just use great tool Clippy to generate tooltip clip-path code.